IHME extends COVID-19 forecasts to June 1, predicting over 3.5 million deaths globally

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerGewinne an der Wall Street -- ATX und DAX beenden Handel mit Gewinnen -- Asiens Börsen schließen verlustreich
+Börse aktuell - Live TickerUS-Indizes legen bis Handelsnede zu -- ATX geht über 3.000-Punkte-Marke ins Wochenende -- DAX letztlich wenig bewegt -- Asiatische Börsen schließen mehrheitlich fester

-An den US-Börsen ging es am Donnerstag nach oben.
-Der heimische Markt und der deutsche Leitindex zeigten sich im Donnerstagshandel fester.
-Die asiatischen Indizes legten am Donnerstag den Rückwärtsgang ein.
+Der heimische Markt zeigte sich im Freitagshandel fest, während der deutsche Leitindex seine Zuschläge nicht verteidigen konnte.
+Die Aktienmärkte in Fernost verbuchten vor dem Wochenende in der Mehrzahl Gewinne.
+An den US-Börsen ging es am Freitag aufwärts.